danialnoaein/gaia/usecases.md

 ### **Trigger**
 - User clicks Android Widget Bookmark https://f2fnetwork.de/gaia-quicknotes.html?token=demo
 ### **Actions**
-1. Show textarea with mic symbol
+1. Show textarea with mic symbol @Saaber
 2. User can hit microphone icon and speak text (Web_Speech_API)
-3. Errors are displayed e.g. if no text was understood.
+3. Errors are displayed e.g. if no text was understood. @Saaber
 4. Language switch: german/english/... (later more languages).
-Has effect on speech API.
+Has effect on speech API. @Danial
 5. same as in "UC Quicknotes using Text"

 ### **implementation**